-Nicole collects, appraises, restores, curates, researches, writes and presents lectures about historical fashion and textiles.
+Nicole collects, appraises, restores, curates, consults, researches, writes and presents lectures about the history, care and collection of fashion and textiles.

-Initially training in costume design and construction at Perth Technical College and the Western Australian Academy of Performing Arts, she plied her trade in theatre, film and fashion before an unexpected decade in telecommunications and information technology.
+Initially training in costume design and construction at Perth Technical College and the Western Australian Academy of Performing Arts, she plied her trade in theatre, film and fashion before a sidestep into telecommunications and software development.

-Missing the touch of fabric, Nicole left software development to pursue a dream: Circa Vintage Clothing offered two hundreds years of Australian fashion, dressing interesting and creative people, supplying performance costume and museum artefacts.
+Missing the touch of fabric, Nicole left IT to pursue a dream: Circa Vintage Clothing offered two hundreds years of Australian fashion, dressing interesting and creative people, supplying performance costume and museum artefacts.